laiou/trt_api_infer/README.md

 sudo ./projet -inference ../test_data
 ```
 ------
-&ensp;&ensp;Using -int8,-fp16,-fp32 to select the appropriate inference precision,and if chosed int8,Prepare appropriate calibration data and place it in calid_data file.Additional functionality can be extended by referring to the TensorRT plugin implementation.
+&ensp;&ensp;Using -int8,-fp16,-fp32 to select the appropriate inference precision,and if chosed int8,Prepare appropriate calibration data and place it in calid_data file.In int8 1080P image is need 4ms.Additional functionality can be extended by referring to the TensorRT plugin implementation.